Qatar

 Recommendations

-- Qatar should conclude and bring into force an Additional Protocol with the IAEA.
+Qatar should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).